Last Updated on October 14, 2021 by Rat Race Running

-The negative procrastination is totally avoiding the task at hand, because suddenly your room needs a general cleaning, or you have a chat from a friend or you just decided to take a nap.
+The negative procrastination is totally avoiding the task at hand because suddenly your room needs a general cleaning, or you have a chat with a friend or you just decided to take a nap.

 There is a quote saying, “to eat an elephant – do it one bite at a time.”
 So, just start small and get it over with.